IgniteUI/igniteui-docfx/en/components/avatar.md

 ## Examples

-The Avatar can be either square or circular, with three size options (small, medium and large).
+The Avatar can be either square or rounded, with three size options (small, medium and large).
 It can be used for displaying initials, images or icons.

 ### Avatar displaying initials
 To get a simple avatar with [`initials`]({environment:angularApiUrl}/classes/igxavatarcomponent.html#initials) (i.e. JS  for  'Jack Sock'), add the following code inside the component template: